Explore the Universe from College Park

 • Planetary Astronomy

-The department also offers an "Introduction to Research" course every fall, in which we give new graduate students an introduction to common astronomical software and to the research being done by individual professors.
+The department also offers an "Introduction to Research" course every fall, in which new graduate students receive an introduction to common astronomical software and to the research being done by department faculty.

-As a matter of policy, the Department of Astronomy commits to supporting our graduate students with teaching or research assistantships for a minimum of six years if adequate progress is being made toward the Ph.D.
-This support includes full tuition as well as a generous stipend.
+The Department of Astronomy provides full funding (with tuition waivers) for up to six years while students maintain adequate progress toward degree.
+This support includes full tuition as well as a competitive year-round stipend.
 Typically, students have teaching assistantships during their first 1-2 years in the program and research assistantships thereafter.
-Graduate students may alternatively pursue university or federal fellowships for funding.
+Graduate students may alternatively pursue university, federal fellowships, or private or other independent funding.
+For more details, see our funding statistics.

 We firmly believe that all graduate students accepted to our department are capable of completing the Ph.D. program.
 We are committed to encouraging our students and aiding them in achieving their goals.